scripting/blogroll/worknotes.md

+#### 2/29/24; 11:38:55 AM by DW

+New option -- options.whenCutoffDate, if defined, we won't include feeds that haven't updated since that date.

 #### 2/14/24; 10:55:21 AM by DW

 Pulled out of a larger project, realized this should be a feature that should be included in lots of projects.